-"Entrepreneurship and Innovation in Israel"
+"Entrepreneurship, Innovation and Sustainability in Israel"

 What will students gain from this program?

 - Students will learn about innovation and entrepreneurship in the fields of IT, medical and bio-tech, as well as clean technology, water and sustainability, using experiential learning, company visits, meetings with government and economic leaders and a special focus on hands-on experience including a project with a startup company.

 - The course will enable students to understand the conditions for the development of innovation and entrepreneurship in a global context and the specific roles and programs of government in accelerating these activities (investment in education, role of the military, government supported incubators).

 - Students will gain real time experience in developing and presenting a business plan for commercializing a global technological innovation in the US (or other global) market considering both the downstream side (the market) and the upstream side (the suppliers) in the context of a hands-on, team-based project with a real company.

 - Students will explore the past and the future in a visit to Israel: from historic Jerusalem (and the sea of Galilee), the birth of the world’s monotheistic religions and center of ancient times, to Israel today and “the city that never stops”, Tel Aviv, one of the world’s biggest hubs for entrepreneurship and innovation.